-Intangible assets are amortized based on the cost of an asset less its residual value.
-Intangible assets have finite useful lives.
-Amortization is charged to the consolidated statement of comprehensive income on a straight-line basis over the estimated useful economic life of intangible assets, from the date that the asset is available for use, based on a rate of 20%.
+The intangible asset is amortized based on the cost of the asset less its residual value.
+Amortization is charged to the consolidated statement of comprehensive loss on a straight-line basis over the estimated useful economic life, from the date the asset is available for use, at an annual rate of 20%.